In this article

 Accounts payable (AP)

 AP specifically pertains to the payment side of the financial process.
-It involves managing and recording financial obligations to suppliers.
+It involves managing and recording financial obligations to suppliers (vs accounts receivables, which deals with money owed to the business).
 In other words, AP primarily deals with the post-procurement phase, focusing on the processing and payment of invoices.

 Key functions: